Maryland deciding state government, US House races

 GOVERNOR'S RACE

 Hogan said a second term would look a lot like his first, and his priorities are the same: aiming to make improvements in education, job creation and transportation infrastructure.
 He said he also wants to continue working for tax relief.
-A moderate Republican who has emphasized bipartisanship, he hopes to become the first Republican governor to win re-election in Maryland since 1954.
+A moderate Republican who has emphasized bipartisanship, he is the first Republican governor to win re-election in Maryland since 1954.

-Jealous is a former national president of the NAACP who would be Maryland's first black governor, if he prevails.
-He has won support from leading liberals on the national stage, including Sen. Bernie Sanders of Vermont.
-He has proposed a progressive agenda that includes tuition-free college and expanding Medicare to all.
-He supports funding full-day, universal pre-kindergarten with tax revenue from his proposal to legalize marijuana for recreational use.

 U.S. SENATE

-Sen. Ben Cardin, a Democrat, is running for a third Senate term.
-He is running against Republican Tony Campbell, a Towson University politics lecturer and former U.S. Army chaplain.
-Neal Simon, a business executive from Potomac, Maryland, also is running as an unaffiliated candidate.
+Sen. Ben Cardin, a Democrat, cruised to a third Senate term.
+He defeated Republican Tony Campbell, a Towson University politics lecturer and former U.S. Army chaplain.
+Neal Simon, a business executive from Potomac, Maryland, also ran as an unaffiliated candidate.

 U.S. HOUSE DISTRICT 6

-David Trone, a Democrat and co-owner of a national wine store chain, is running for Maryland's only open House seat.
-He is running against Amie Hoeber, a Republican and national security consultant.
+David Trone, a Democrat and co-owner of a national wine store chain, won Maryland's only open House seat.
+He defeated Amie Hoeber, a Republican and national security consultant.

 MARYLAND SENATE

 Voters will decide who will serve in all 47 Senate seats.
 The Senate now has 33 Democrats and 14 Republicans.
 The GOP is aiming to gain five seats in what they're calling "The Drive for Five."
-That's because it would deprive Democrats of the 29 votes they need to override a veto from the governor, if Hogan wins re-election.
+That's because it would deprive Democrats of the 29 votes they need to override a veto from the governor.

 MARYLAND HOUSE